-If you absolutely must have a ton of copy on your landing page, make sure to break it up with subheadings, icons, images, or bullet points.
+If you absolutely must have a ton of copy on your landing page, make sure to break it up with subheadings, icons, images, bullet points, or valuable testimonials.
 This will make it easy for people to skim the page and only read what they’re most interested in.
 It will also keep your audience focused and more likely to provide their contact information.

 Keep Less Important Information Below the Fold

 Use Statistics & Timing Words

 Since you have such a short amount of time to grab their attention and get them to convert, you need to pack as much punch into your words as you can.
-In order to do this effectively, always use statistics and timing words (call now etc) in your copy.
+In order to do this effectively, always use statistics and timing words, like “call now,” in your copy.

 Mediocre: “There are Lots of Great 3 Bedroom Ranches in Your Area”

-Better: “There are 97 3 bedroom ranches in West Cucomunga on the market right now”
+Better: “There are 97 3-bedroom ranches in West Cucamonga on the market right now”

 Even Better: “There are 17 3-bedroom ranches under $400k that came on the market yesterday.
 See them before they get offers!”

 Always Remember Your Goal

 The most important thing to keep in mind when writing copy for your landing page is to always keep your goal in mind.
 Before adding another word, always ask yourself if it will help convince your lead to fill out the form and give you their contact information.
 If the answer is no, leave it out.